ltrr-arizona-edu/burnr/README.md

 ## Support

 Documentation is included in the code.
-More information, including a [cookbook](https://github.com/ltrr-arizona-edu/burnr/wiki/burnr-Cookbook), can be found on the [project's wiki](https://github.com/ltrr-arizona-edu/burnr/wiki).
+More information can be found on the [project's wiki](https://github.com/ltrr-arizona-edu/burnr/wiki).
 Note, this is still under construction.

 ## Development